 14,653 new Covid cases, 271 more deaths

-Thailand logged 14,653 new Covid-19 cases and 271 more fatalities during the previous 24 hours, the Public Health Ministry announced on Friday morning.
+There were 14,653 new Covid-19 cases and 271 more fatalities reported during the previous 24 hours, the Public Health Ministry said on Friday morning.

 There were 14,397 cases in the general population and 256 among prison inmates.

-On Thursday, 18,262 Covid-19 patients were discharged from hospitals after recovering from the coronavirus.
+On Thursday, 18,262 Covid-19 patients were discharged from hospitals after recovering from the coronavirus disease.

 Since April 1, when the third wave of Covid-19 began, Thailand has treated 1,220,277 Covid-19 patients, 1,049,540 of whom have recovered to date.